pantheon-systems/documentation/source/content/plugins-known-issues.md

 <ReviewDate date="2021-11-04" />

 **Issue 1:** Some features of the [WP Reset](https://wordpress.org/plugins/wp-reset/) plugin can not be used on the Pantheon platform.
-Features such a file reset and restore do not work because Staging and Production environments are immutable and backups help with restore and data rollbacks.
+Features such a file reset and restore do not work because staging and production environments are immutable, and backups help with restore and data rollbacks.

 **Solution:** Use an alternate plugin that resets the WordPress database to the default installation.